-Further to the 2018 drill program, the Company issued an updated resource estimate.
+Further to the 2018 drill program, the Company issued an updated resource estimate in May 2019.
 The results from the drill program moved a portion of the previously released resource estimate set forth in the PEA from Indicated to Measured Resource status.